Most Americans still need cars to get practically everywhere. But one new project is aiming to change that.

 A real estate development in Tempe, Arizona, is touting itself as “the first car-free neighborhood built from scratch in the U.S.”

-Residents will also have access to over 100 Bird scooters, over 1,000 bike parking spots, and free rides on the metro.
+Residents also have access to over 100 Bird scooters, over 1,000 bike parking spots, and free rides on the metro.

 The idea of the 15-minute city — an urban area where residents can reach all of their daily needs, such as stores, work, school, and cultural sites, within 15 minutes by bike, on foot, or personal mobility devices — has been gaining popularity recently.
 Tempe Culdesac is claiming to be three times as good as that ideal, calling itself a “five-minute city.”